-The M2T Digital Half-Rack Transmitter with analog and digital Dante™ network audio inputs presents an excellent sounding IEM system with a unique level of performance in a wireless in-ear monitor system.
+The M2T Digital Half-Rack Transmitter with analog audio inputs presents an excellent sounding IEM system with a unique level of performance in a wireless in-ear monitor system.
 With ultra-low latency 24-bit audio, digital RF modulation and two stereo digital channels, the M2T provides an unique IEM product for demanding, professional applications.

 The M2T boasts a USB port for firmware updates and an IR port for fast setup.
 A large, high resolution, backlit LCD and large membrane switches provide an intuitive interface that is highly visible in daylight or dimly lit conditions.

-The half-rack transmitter provides four audio inputs which can be individually configured to be analog or Dante compatible.
+The half-rack transmitter provides four analog audio inputs.
 The input connectors are full size XLR/TRS combo types for balanced line level analog signals.
 Input preamp circuits use a special balanced amplifier with very high common mode rejection to minimize hum and noise.
 Analog signals are converted to an internal 24-bit digital format which is then encoded, organized into packets, and passed to an RF modulator.
 The modulated RF signal is filtered before and after amplification to suppress out-of-band noise and spurious signals.

 Conventional in-ear wireless monitor systems rely on decades-old technology: FM transmission with multiplexed, companded audio.
 The M2T Transmitter employs unique technology to provide ruler-flat frequency response from 20 Hz to 15 kHz and maximum channel separation.
 In addition, the digital audio eliminates a compandor and the associated artifacts.
 The result is crystal clear sound, rock solid stereo imaging, and extremely low distortion of <0.05%.